steffenmueller4/steffenmueller4.github.io/_posts/2021-03-26-thoughts-on-organization-and-architecture.md

 Subject of their investigations were 12 products where MacCormack, Baldwin, and Rusnak build pairs of similar products such as [GnuCash 1.8.4](https://www.gnucash.org) vs. MyBooks in the category of financial management software, [AbiWord](https://www.abisource.com/) vs. StarWriter (see also: [StarOffice](https://de.wikipedia.org/wiki/StarOffice#Versionen)) in the category of word processing, Linux 2.1.32 vs. Solaris in the first of two categories of operating systems, etc.
 Based on their analysis, they found strong evidence that the "[...] product's architecture tends to mirror the structure of the organization in which it is developed [...]" {% cite MacCormack2012 %} and, thus, Conway's Law holds true.
-Although the study definitely has their limits, managers changing organizations should consider the influences of organizations on product designs.
+Although the study definitely has their limits, managers changing organizations should consider the influences of the organizational structure on product design and architecture.

 # Inverse Conway Maneuver

+Due to the interdepencies between organization and architecture stated by Conway's Law, the Inverse Conway Maneuver emerged in recent time.
+The Inverse Conway Maneuver is about making use of and, therefore, "inverting" Conway’s Law for improving the architecture of a product.
+So, the core idea is to structure an organizational unit so that a desired architecture emerges.

+The term Inverse Conway Maneuver was coined by Leroy and Simons in an article in the Cutter IT Journal in 2010 {% cite Leroy2010 %}.

 # Domain-driven Design